Country profile: Israel

 How CIFTA helps Canada-Israel trade and investment

 - With the modernized CIFTA in force, nearly all tariffs between Canada and Israel have been reduced or eliminated.
 In particular, agriculture, agri-food, and fish and seafood exports to Israel also now benefit from preferential tariff treatment.
-Bilateral trade in agricultural and agrifood products with Israel also doubled, amounting to nearly $287 million at the end of 2021.

 - The modernized CIFTA also addresses non-tariff barriers and establishes mechanisms under which Canada and Israel can cooperate to address and seek to resolve unjustified non-tariff barriers that may arise.

 - Additionally, the new chapters on Trade and Gender and SMEs provide a framework to undertake cooperation activities in these areas and establish a bilateral committee to oversee activities and review the operation of the relevant chapter.
-The modernized CIFTA also includes new provisions on responsible business conduct that affirm the Parties’ commitment to encourage the use of voluntary responsible business conduct standards by enterprises, with specific reference to the OECD Guidelines for Multinational Enterprises.
+The modernized CIFTA also includes new provisions on responsible business conduct that affirms the Parties’ commitment to encourage the use of voluntary responsible business conduct standards by enterprises, with specific reference to the OECD Guidelines for Multinational Enterprises.

 Sectoral opportunities